gbouchar/gbouchar.github.io/index.md

     <img id="portrait" src="img/GuillaumeBouchard.jpg"
         alt="Guillaume at the top of Chamechaude in Chartreuse montains, France"/>
 </a>
-I'm Guillaume Bouchard, Founder and Director of [Bloomsbury-AI][bai], an early-stage company that enables everybody to teach what they know to the computer through a written conversation.
+I'm Guillaume Bouchard, Founder and Director of [CheckStep][cs], an early-stage company that enables everybody to teach what they know to the computer through a written conversation.
 I'm also associate researcher in the [Machine Reading team][uclmr] at  [University College London][ucl] (UCL).
 Previously, I worked 11 years at [Xerox Research Centre Europe][xrcegb] in Grenoble, France.
 I'm passionate about [Machine Learning][ml] and [Natural Language Processing][nlp] (NLP).
 Since many years, my unique goal is to replace programming languages with natural language, as shown in these videos: [Playfair AI summit 2015 (20 minutes)][videobai] and [Entrepreneur First Demo Day 2016 (5 minutes)][videoefdd].

 My research interests are closely related to the mathematical modelling of the world, especially when this helps to